 6.9 When planning for waste, the NPPW expects WPAs to assess whether the unmet needs of other WPA areas could be met within their own areas.
-In light of the identified surplus in capacity for the management of waste apportioned to Boroughs through the London Plan and forecast to arise from other sources, as part of the preparation of the ELJWP, the East London Boroughs have invited other Boroughs, that may be unable to manage waste arising within their own areas to consider whether the surplus in east London might offer an opportunity for their unmet needs to be met.
+In light of the identified surplus in capacity for the management of waste apportioned to Boroughs through the London Plan and forecast to arise from other sources, as part of the consultation on this Plan, the Boroughs are inviting other Boroughs, who have demonstrated that they are unable to meet their apportionments within their own areas to consider whether the surplus in east London might offer an opportunity for their apportionments to be met.